Do you use a “Promise to Pay Checklist” in your business?

 7. Recap the PTP with your customer to confirm all the details, giving them a chance to correct you, if necessary.
 Once both parties agree on the terms of the promise of payment, send an email to confirm the details of your conversation and place a copy of the email in your client’s profile so you can refer to it later.

-In conclusion, use your common sense to check the validity of your customer’s situation if your firm can afford to extend longer terms to clients who are impacted by market forces outside their control, that’s great.
+Along with this Promise to Pay Checklist, use your common sense to check the validity of your customer’s situation.
+If your firm can afford to extend longer terms to clients who are impacted by market forces outside their control, that’s great.
 If the market situation doesn’t bode well for your client’s long-term viability, then it makes sense to act now to reduce your risk.
-Make the calls, get the promise of payment, but be realistic if the promise of payment is broken and take immediate action to manage your risk.
+Make the calls, follow the Promise to Pay Checklist and get the promise of payment, but be realistic.
+If the promise of payment is broken, take immediate action to manage your risk.